Skip to content

 When a child is found, there should, if practicable, be a Strategy Discussion within one working day between previously involved agencies to consider:

-Any child found following a period missing should, regardless of whether (s)he is believed to have suffered, or be at risk of suffering, significant harm be offered an interview by a social worker and/or a Police officer or an independent person.
-This interview should provide a safe opportunity for the child to discuss any concerns regarding her/his care including if (s)he chose to run away from an abusive situation.
+Any child found following a period missing should, regardless of whether they are believed to have suffered, or be at risk of suffering, significant harm be offered an interview by a social worker and/or a Police officer or an independent person.
+This interview should provide a safe opportunity for the child to discuss any concerns regarding their care including if they chose to run away from an abusive situation.
 It must take place without parents, foster carers or residential staff either present or in close proximity.

-If the child indicates a wish to be interviewed by an alternative professional, all reasonable efforts must be made to accommodate her/his wishes.
+If the child indicates a wish to be interviewed by an alternative professional, all reasonable efforts must be made to accommodate their wishes.

 If the child has been found outside of the local authority and is not likely to return, representatives of the 'receiving' authority must be involved in this Strategy Discussion and the transfer of the case must be discussed.